 From Robert Farrington, America’s Millennial Money Expert, Founder and Editor-in-Chief of The College Investor

-All students who want financial aid for college in the 2025-26 academic year must complete the FAFSA (Free Application for Federal Student Aid).
-The Student Aid Index (SAI) is an estimated indication of how much you may be able to pay for college based on your income and assets.
-It is not the absolute amount of money you will have to pay because a college is not obligated to offer you financial aid or it may offer you more aid than your SAI indicates.
-It is an indication of your eligibility for financial aid.
+All students who want financial aid in Academic Year 2026-27 must complete the FAFSA® by the deadline required by the college.
+The Student Aid Index is an estimate of eligibility for financial aid, not the amount of money you will have to pay for college.
+Colleges are not required to offer a student any financial aid, or they may offer more aid than the SAI indicates.

 Related Blog Posts